SimonPuchas/MotionPrediction/README.md

+# Important Things

+Rather than using padding in the dataset creation to get the sequences to the same length, we should use packing functions in the LSTM training loop.
+The lstm_dataset.pt stores our sequential data of all the movements.
+In X are all the feature tensors, which are already the windows of shape [10, 9] right now and in y are the corresponding windows with [9].
+The dataset can be examinde with the read_data.py script.

 # Motion prediction model

 The ROS ws is used to generate our own dataset.
 The data is stored in a tensor(.npy file) containing, time, 3D-position tensor, 3D-orientation tensor and velocity tensor with linear.x, linear.y = 0, and angular.z.
 Additionally, we store the collected data in .csv files to have something easily human readable to quickly check and understand whats happening.